bveasey/Resource-Library/User Interface/Tips.md

 # Design tips from all over
+##### Note
+This is a tips list which means everything on these lists do not ALWAYS go together.
+Additionaly these are more like suggestions not a set of rule, which is why its a list of TIPS.

 #### Font
 1. Work with 1rem or 16px - steve schoger
 2. Use lineheight to help make text more attractive. - steve schoger